thewheat/covidbn-resources/Readme.md

  - Meanwhile, the Ministry of Health is collaborating with Unified National Networks Company (UNN) for sending a short message (SMS) to individuals who have been confirmed positive and have a purple BruHealth code starting, Tuesday, February 15 2022.
 Members of the public are advised to ensure that their phone numbers are updated in their respective Bru-HIMS account.

+- Updated the definition of "close contact" or primary contacts as follows (Source: [MoH Press Release 16th February 2022](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1165))
+    - Individuals living in the same household with a positive case.
+    - A colleague working in the same room or space with a positive case or sitting next to a positive case.
+    - Individuals who interacted face-to-face with a positive case for more than 30 minutes and at a distance of less than 1 meter in an enclosed area or indoors.
+    - Be in the same vehicle and sit at close range (no more than two seats) with a positive case for more than 15 minutes.

 ------------------------------------------------------------------------------

 ## Essential Items for Isolation / Quarantine Centre